AlejaQuiroga545/Event-manager/README.md

 ## User Roles

 ### Administrator
-- View all students
+- View all events
-- Create new students
+- Create new events
-- Edit existing students
+- Edit existing events
-- Delete students
+- Delete events
 - Access to all navigation items

 ### Regular User
+- Inscribe on events
-- View students list only
+- View event list only
 - No create/edit/delete permissions
-- Limited navigation access

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-MIT License